Bagrat Galstanyan: Protest activity

 On 4 May 2024, Archbishop Bagrat Galastanyan began a protest march from Tavush and arrived in Yerevan on 9 May 2024.

 On 26 May 2024, the "Tavush for the Homeland" movement spearheaded by Galstanyan held a rally attended by tens of thousands of supporters who along with the Archbishop demanded the resignation of Prime Minister Nikol Pashinyan and his government after the Armenian government unilaterally agreed to return to Azerbaijan four villages in the Qazakh District near the Tavush Province which were captured by Armenia during the First Nagorno-Karabakh war under the border delimitation process between the two countries.

 On 26 May 2024, the "Tavush for the Homeland" movement named Archbishop Bagrat Galastanyan as its candidate for Prime Minister of Armenia.

 Alleged coup d'etat preparations

 Archbishop Bagrat Galstanyan was detained on putsch charges in late June 2025, together with 13 other suspects.
 He is accused of having planned to overthrow the Pashinyan government in September by deploying 200 groups of militants with 25 members each.
 Weeks before, businessman Samvel Karapetyan had been arrested for allegedly inciting sedition.

+Galstanyan was still in Kentron Prison at the end of 2025.